International Pitch and Putt Association: History

-IPPA was founded on 2 April 2009 in Madrid and includes all organizations that develop and maintain the sport of Pitch & Putt at a national and international level.
-IPPA is a non profit organization based in Madrid, Spain.
+IPPA, which was founded on 2 April 2009 in Madrid in Spain, includes several organizations that develop and maintain the sport of pitch and putt at a national and international level.
+The IPPA is a non profit organization based in Spain.

 IPPA aspires to contribute to the global expansion of pitch and putt by establishing a close relationship between pitch and putt, golf and other relevant sports organizations.

-IPPA defines pitch and putt as golf with a difference and views pitch and putt as a speciality of golf.
+IPPA defines pitch and putt as golf with a difference and views pitch and putt as a specialty of golf.

 IPPA's ambition is to promote the competitive sport of pitch and putt internationally by organizing competitions at the highest level, as well as activities of a cultural nature and promoting the development of youth participation in the sport.

 Members

-The Founding members of IPPA are Association Française de Pitch & Putt (AFPP), Real Federación Española de Golf (RFEG), Federazione Italiana Pitch and Putt (FIP&P), Federação Portuguesa de Golfe (FPG), Federazione Sammarinese Golf (FSG) and Danish Pitch and Putt Union (DPPU).
+The founding members of IPPA were Association Française de Pitch & Putt (AFPP), Real Federación Española de Golf (RFEG), Federazione Italiana Pitch and Putt (FIP&P), Federação Portuguesa de Golfe (FPG), Federazione Sammarinese Golf (FSG) and Danish Pitch and Putt Union (DPPU).
 DPPU decided in December 2010 to go independent and therefore resigned as a member.